Body Intelligence

 Cycle Syncing Workouts

 Akshaya Agnes has the most beautiful energy and flow.
-Her low impact practices always make me feel beautiful and connected to my body.

 I’ve learned my body does not like anything high intensity or anything that pushes me past my limits.
 So now, I only choose Pilates and yoga classes that have an intentional mind-body focus.
 This allows me to enjoy movement and return again and again.